seeseemelk/nice-curses/README.md

 - `magenta`
 - `cyan`
 - `white`

+### struct RGB
+Used to represent colors.
+Has three fields:
+- `short r` - the red component.
+- `short g` - the green component.
+- `short b` - the blue component.

 ### enum Key
 A set of constants that `getch` may return.
 For the full set, see the table in